GetSafariTours

 Avoid dark blue and black, which can attract tsetse flies, and bright white clothing, which shows dust easily.

 Tipping is customary but not mandatory.
 For a private safari, the general guideline is $15–$20 per person, per day for your driver-guide.
 Many lodges also have a communal tip box for camp staff, where $10–$15 per group, per day is appropriate.
 Tips are usually given in US dollars (bills issued after 2013) or Tanzanian shillings.
+We break down driver, lodge, and camp tipping in our Tanzania safari tipping guide.

 Malaria is present in Tanzania, so most travelers are advised to take preventive medication after consulting a travel doctor.
 Yellow Fever vaccination is generally required only if arriving from a country with Yellow Fever risk, but entry rules can change.
 Most safari lodges provide mosquito nets, and we recommend bringing insect repellent containing DEET or picaridin for additional protection.

 Yes.
 Tanzania is an excellent choice for families, couples, and first-time safari travelers.
 The infrastructure is well developed, guides are highly experienced, and private safaris allow pacing to be fully adapted to your needs.
 Many lodges welcome children and offer family-friendly accommodations and activities.
+If you're traveling with kids, start with our family safari itineraries.